 A night of no sleep, convinced the light in the distance was a kidnapper creeping forward across our rice field, coming with instructions to pay for your safety.
 Daylight was a relief, but the horror remained.
 I checked the fence maybe a note telling me how to pay was pinned there.
 Nothing.

 I checked the road.
 It was empty.
 Like me inside, I didn’t know what to do.
 Your youngest son arrived to help me, he said.
 A first for him, someone who was openly disdainful and hateful simply because of my existence.
 But in crisis, we must pull together, right?
 Isn’t that what families do?

 Innocent Children Grow Into Evil Adults

-When your brain was as scrambled as mine, I was slow to understand this terrorist masquerading as a young man who stood in my home and threatened me with harm in the nicest possible way.
+When your brain was as scrambled as mine, I was slow to understand that this was a terrorist masquerading as a young man who stood in my home and threatened me with harm in the nicest possible way.

-More laughing from authority after the fourth day.
-They showed me the room you had rented in town, it had to be you, it was you, I could see sheets, cups and plates from our house as I peeked through a hole in the door.
+More laughing from the authorities after the fourth day.
+They showed me the room you had rented in town.
+It had to be you.
+It was you; I could see sheets, cups, and plates from our house as I peeked through a hole in the door.
 I was told you rented it for another son, the one with a baby that I had only just heard of.

 Your betrayal, IT WAS MY FAULT.